vadym-shukurov/management-and-culture/MY_USER_MANUAL.md

 ### What Works

-- Be direct—don't soften it so much I miss the point
+- Be direct-don't soften it so much I miss the point
-- Be timely—tell me soon after the event
+- Be timely-tell me soon after the event
-- Be specific—"That meeting felt unproductive" is less useful than "The meeting ran over because we didn't have a clear agenda"
+- Be specific-"That meeting felt unproductive" is less useful than "The meeting ran over because we didn't have a clear agenda"
-- Tell me in private first—I'll take it better
+- Tell me in private first-I'll take it better

 ### What I'm Working On

 Areas I'm actively trying to improve:

-- **Patience** — I can move too fast and leave people behind
+- **Patience** - I can move too fast and leave people behind
-- **Delegation** — I sometimes jump in when I should let others lead
+- **Delegation** - I sometimes jump in when I should let others lead
-- **Listening** — I occasionally formulate responses before you finish talking
+- **Listening** - I occasionally formulate responses before you finish talking

 ---